Links on Android Authority may earn us a commission. Learn more.

-The DJI OM 4 ($129), for example, is now last year’s model with a new lower price.
+The DJI OM 4 ($129), for example, is now old hat, which gives it a new lower price.
 For $30 less you get the same magnetic mounting system, the same DJI Mimo software, and a gimbal that folds up for easy transport.
 It will be bigger and heavier, and won’t have the extendable arm, though.
 For even less, the Osmo 3 ($99) is also still worth a look.

 You don't need to spend $159 to get a great smartphone gimbal these days.

 Meanwhile, the Zhiyun Smooth 4 ($99) has been our go-to choice for smartphone gimbals as of late.
 You save a whopping $60 with this choice.
 However, you’ll lose out on almost all the star features of the OM 5, such as the magnetic clamp, foldability, and extension arm.
 Still, if you just need a basic device to capture some smooth video footage, the Smooth 4 is the best value pick.